Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 Now we'll add two nice-to-haves for `webpack.config.dev.js`.
 They aren't super important, but I like to add them to make my life a little easier.

 I like to add the `.jsx` extension to the list of files loaded with Babel.
 This lets me write React code in `.jsx` files.
-I know what you're thinking: writing files like that is no longer encouraged by the community, but hey, it makes my Emacs behave better for some reason.
+I know what you're thinking: writing files like that is no longer encouraged by the community, but hey, it makes my Emacs behave better.

 {crop-start-line=154,crop-end-line=169,linenos=off,lang=js}
 <<[Add .jsx to Babel file extensions](code_samples/env/webpack.config.dev.js)

 We changed the `test` regex to add `.jsx`.
 You can read more detail about how these configs work in later parts of this chapter.

 Finally, I like to add a `resolve` config to Webpack.
 This lets me load files without writing their extensions.
-It's a small detail, but it makes the code cleaner.
+It's a small detail, but it makes your code cleaner.

 {crop-start-line=175,crop-end-line=182,linenos=off,lang=js}
 <<[Add resolve to webpack.config.dev.js](code_samples/env/webpack.config.dev.js)